movidius/ncappzoo/apps/realsense_object_distance_detection/README.md

 *It may run with older versions but you may see some glitches such as the GUI Window not closing when you click the X in the title bar, and other key binding issues.

 Note: All development and testing has been done on Ubuntu 16.04 on an x86-64 machine.

-**Note**:
+**Realsense SDK Note**:
-You can install the Intel Realsense SDK 2 packages by running the command: 'make install-reqs'.
+You can install the Intel Realsense SDK 2 packages by running the command: **'make install-reqs'**.
 This will install the following packages:
 - **librealsense2-dkms** - Deploys the librealsense2 udev rules, build and activate kernel modules, runtime library.
 - **librealsense2-dev** - Includes the header files and symbolic links for developers.

 ## Building the Example

 To run the example code do the following :
 1. Open a terminal and change directory to the sample base directory
+2. Connect your Intel Realsense camera and NCS device.
-2. Type the following command in the terminal: ```make all```
+3. Type the following command in the terminal: ```make all```

+**Note**: Make sure your realsense libraries are installed beforehand.

 ## Running the Example